Table of Contents

 It alleged that the fatal rounds were fired by Orlando Anderson, the person whom Shakur had attacked.
 Anderson was considered a suspect by Las Vegas cops, but he was only interviewed once.
 Then, nearly two years later, Anderson passed away following an unrelated gang shooting.

 Other rappers, including The Notorious B.I.G., Tupac’s opponent at the time, and other New York City gangsters, were also named in Philips’ story.

-Philips released a second article, where he evaluated the irresponsibility of the Las Vegas cops to successfully and adequately carry out the necessary investigations surrounding Tupac’s death.
+Philips released a second article, where he evaluated the irresponsibility of the Las Vegas cops to carry out the necessary investigations successfully and adequately surrounding Tupac’s death.

 According to his report, Las Vegas police made the mistake of dismissing the fight just hours before the shooting where Shakur allegedly beat up Anderson in the M.G.M.
 Grand lobby.

 They also failed to follow up with one of Shakur’s squad members who had witnessed the shooting and told the Las Vegas police that he could identify one or more of the assailants and was willing to, but he was killed shortly before his interview.

 Lastly, Philips said police didn’t follow up on a lead one of the eyewitnesses provided about a white Cadillac that looked like the one from which the shooters shot their fatal rounds and fled.